Installing the Flask Sampling Kit in a Multiplexed System

 Configuring flask measurements

 For the most part, configuring a flask system is identical to configuring a LI-COR long-term chamber.
-Those steps are described in your LI-8250 Multiplexer manual.
 Where flasks differ is that they use the Flask block and require different inputs to this block.

-Note: When configuring a system with multiple flasks and extension manifolds, you can copy/paste or duplicate blocks to speed things up.
+Note: When configuring a system with multiple chambers and extension manifolds, you can copy and paste or duplicate blocks to speed things up.

 This block specifies that the instrument should enable the purge pump.
 When this block is present, the purge pump runs by default.